 Camber is the most talked-about suspension angle within the car community.
-Some enthusiasts choose to modify it for form while need it for function.
+Some enthusiasts choose to tweak it it for form while need it for function.

 People who change their wheel camber angle for aesthetic reasons often receive a lot of hate; they’re told that it damages their car, which is true, but not every car mod has to be practical — people can do whatever they want with their cars, it’s their choice.

-In order to talk about camber without getting into a fistfight, it helps to avoid mixing the “aesthetic camber” discussion with the “functional camber” discussion.
+In order to talk about camber without getting into a fistfight, it helps to avoid mixing the “aesthetic” discussion with the “functional” discussion.
 These topics cannot share the same space without conflict unless the people discussing this have mutually agreed that the two styles are different and should be respected equally — which is probably not going to happen.